I am passionate about making organizations human-centric.

 I'm a global tech ethnographer.
 I co-founded PL Data, a start-up that designs human-centered research systems by integrating data science and social science.
 We customize our process, Data Framing©, for Fortune 500 companies to burgeoning startups.

 I advise corporations and start-ups on cutting-edge ethnographic research methods to improve strategy, policy, services, and products.
-I have worked with Fortune 500 companies such as Nokia and GE and numerous institutions such as UN to NASA.
+I have worked with numerous institutions from the United Nationa to NASA and Nokia.
 My work has been featured in The Atlantic, Al Jazeera, Fast Company, Makeshift, and Wired.

 Updates: Giving a talk on Feb.
 18, 2014 at Berkman Center for Internet & Society at Harvard University / Transcript to my opening keynote EPIC 2013 / Video of "Elastic Self" & "Designing for Trust" talk in Sweden / Article on why Big Data Needs Thick Data / Fast Company interview with me & slideshow of my fieldwork / comment on Clive Thompson's Wired article on Weixin / Wired UK article on Transparency in China